tonethar/IGME-330-Spring-2020/projects/project-1.md

 ## V. User Experience
 - Text Content:
+  - title the app - in a &lt;title> element (this helps with bookmarking and search engines)
-  - title the app - in an &lt;h1></h1>, probably using an embedded font
+  - title the app - in an &lt;h1></h1> element, probably using an embedded font
-  - a description of the project and instructions
+  - a description of what theme the project is exploring
+  - instructions on how to use the app
-  - if needed, use the `title` attribute to provide tooltips to the user
+  - if needed, use the `title` attribute of HTML elements to provide tooltips to the user
 - Controls:
   - *At least* 3 distinct DOM controls that have a **meaningful effect on the experience** by allowing the user to adjust various parameters of the experience, in at least 2 of the following categories:
     - buttons (pause and play buttons DO NOT count towards this requirement)